-3.1 Careers Leader Our careers leader is Chris Medwell, and they can be contacted by phoning 01302 844882 or emailing cmedwell@nexusmat.org.

-Our careers leader is a member of the senior leadership team and will:

-- Take responsibility for developing, running and reporting on the school's career programme - Plan and manage careers activities - Manage the budget for the careers programme - Support teachers to build careers education and guidance into subjects across the curriculum - Work closely with the relevant staff, including our special educational needs coordinator (SENCO) and careers adviser, to identify the guidance needs of all of our pupils with SEND and put in place personalised support and transition plans - Work with our school's designated teacher for looked-after children (LAC) and previously LAC to: - Make sure they know which pupils are in care or are care leavers - Understand their additional support needs - Make sure that, for LAC, their personal education plan can help inform careers advice - 3.2 Senior Leadership Team Our senior leadership team (SLT) will: - Support the careers programme - Support the careers leader in developing their strategic careers plan - Make sure our school's careers leader is allocated sufficient time, and has the appropriate training, to perform their duties to a high standard - Allow training providers access to talk to pupils in years 7 to 13 about technical education qualifications and apprenticeships, and set out arrangements for this in our school's provider access policy statement - Network with employers, education and training providers, and other career organisations
+- 3.1.
+Our careers leader is Chris Medwell, who can be contacted on01302 844882 or emailing cmedwell@nexusmat.org. - 3.2.
+Our careers leader works with the Senior Leadership Team and will: - Take responsibility for developing, running and reporting on the school's career programme - Plan and manage careers activities - Manage the budget for the careers programme - Support teachers to build careers education and guidance into subjects across the curriculum - Work closely with the relevant staff, careers adviser, to identify the guidance needs of all of our pupils with SEND and put in place personalised support and transition plans - Work with our school's designated teacher for looked-after children (LAC) and previously LAC to: - Make sure they know which pupils are in care or are care leavers - Understand their additional support needs - Make sure that, for LAC, their personal education plan can help inform careers advice - 3.3.
+Senior Leadership Team Our senior leadership team (SLT) will: - Support the careers programme - Support the careers leader in developing their strategic careers plan - Make sure our school's careers leader is allocated sufficient time, and has the appropriate training, to perform their duties to a high standard - Allow training providers access to talk to pupils in years 7 to 13 about technical education qualifications and apprenticeships, and set out arrangements for this in our school's provider access policy statement

+Network with employers, education and training providers, and other career organisations